albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

 We can continue refactoring the application and provide a test double for the `Display` and verify that the right message is being printed.
 This is beyond the scope of this exercise and is covered in detail in the [testing section](06%20-%20Testing.md).

+Martin Fowler talks in more depth about this topic in his [StaticSubstitution article](https://martinfowler.com/bliki/StaticSubstitution.html).

 ### What does static mean?

 When a class member (field or method) is marked `static`, that means that this member belongs to the class and not to any instance.
 When the `roll()` was `static`, we were able to call it through the `Dice` class name.